 Chord progressions in the key of Am

-We should finally include two minor keys in this journey.
-We choose A and E minor because they are probably the most used when it comes to the guitar.
+We will finally include two minor keys in this journey.
+We choose A and E minor because they are probably the most used minor keys when it comes to the guitar.

-A minor is relative to C major and therefore the same chords (plus for example D) can be used for these keys.
+A minor is relative to C major and it means that the same chords (plus for example D) can be used for this key.

 Am – G – C – F